 That commute from Indio to Rancho Mirage that has taken you 15 minutes these past few months, well you can forget about that.
 You might want to find a good audio book or podcast to listen to, because your drive on Highway 111 is about to take twice as long.

 Snowbirds have a tendency to drive, umm, well let’s just say not good.
 Watch out.

 3) Be prepared to wait

 You might have gotten used to strolling in to your favorite happy hour spot and finding a seat at the bar.
 Good luck with that during the season.
-Before you can clock out for the day, the snowbirds have grabbed two seats, ordered up a couple waters with lemon, and a shared appetizer.
-Now, they are not leaving those barstools for another 7 hours.
+Before you can clock out for the day, the snowbirds have grabbed two seats, ordered up a couple waters with lemon, and a shared appetizer – and they are not leaving those seats for at least seven hours.

 4) Brace yourself for way too much golf